djpiper28/djpiper28/README.md

 ---

 - Average C enjoyer
-C is a good programming langauge with like 3 features which makes it even better.
+C is a good programming language with like 3 features which makes it even better.
 C is love, C is life.
 C is eternal js is temporary.
 C is so good they made 2 sequels!